The 5 Carnival festivities you cannot miss in Andalucia

 This tradition dates back from the Middle Ages enjoying great fame and success in all the territory.
 Its fame was so great that during a crisis that hit the city in the sixteenth century, the King provided a large sum of money so that the celebration could take place.
 One of the striking features is the “Burial of the Sardine” during Ash Wednesday.
 An ancient act originated in the southern towns bordering the Atlantic Ocean.

 This symbolizes the end of the pagan holidays and the beginning of preparation for Easter, welcoming a time for retrospection and redemption.
 This is curious site to visit during Carnival (which takes place throughout the month of February up to 9th March) and which will not disappoint you if you decide to go.
 Also, its strategic location allows you to be close to nature parks and beaches washed by the Atlantic.
 Prepare your costume and start deciding what you want to do in this province as you travel.

 This beautiful city is located in the centre of Andalucia, surrounded by ancient monuments.
 The city’s majesty is also evident in its Carnival.
-The locals have a “mask” contest in the purest Venetian style on March 1st.
+The locals have a “mask” contest in the purest Venetian style.
 Neighbours create hand-made models with newspapers and glue as base.
 Then colour and glitter finish the job started, and everything is ready to parade the beautiful streets of the city under the costume that “hides your face”.

 This place is worth visiting, especially because the atmosphere is just perfect for the occasion.
 Feel free to stop by if you’re planning a getaway at this time of the year.
 Besides the great weather in the province of Málaga lets you get close to the Costa del Sol to enjoy the Mediterranean beach.